 Interstellar baby steps

 Getting out there and figuring out the game by trial and error might not always get your where you want to be in Elite Dangerous.
-While the game does have about a dozen training scenarios for players to practice in they don’t really cover everything you need to be aware of.
+The game’s training scenarios have improved immensely over the years (much better than they were at launch) but might not cover everything you want to be aware of.

 Some of this is offset though by Frontier’s own training videos which you can see below.
 Please note that these don’t take into account any content changes since the launch of the Horizon expansion.